romitincedoinc/ansible-kafka-cassandra-cluster/README.md

 Depending on your hardware and network connection, the script execution might take between 10-20 minutes.

+### 1. Prerequisites

-### 1. Install Vagrant, VirtualBox and Ansible on your machine
+Install Vagrant, VirtualBox and Ansible on your machine

 For Mac, this can be done with Homebrew:
 ```